LukeGrahamLandry/franca/devlog.md

 - capitialisation of flags enum so the values match the rust one
 - off by one for binary literals
 - if_empty_add_unit so overload arity didnt match (first thing it hit was fn ret).
+- horrible special case @return -> `__return`

+that seems to make it work on first??!!! fucking great success. not tests tho? `Undeclared Ident assert_eq`. its printing `=== Aarch64 Jit ===` so its getting into the driver. wanst adding back the stmt if it had annotations but ended with semicolon when parsing block which i now use for top level stmts so wasn't getting it for injecting include core.

+- fixed lex float
+- oh one problem with release mode is the debug typeid bit but i hardcode them in the self hosted parser based on whatever it was compiled with.

 ## the parser grind (Jun 21/22)